Thursday, May 10, 2012

 BRIDAL SHOWERS, THEN AND NOW

 I have been, in the past, to many showers that resemble what I have just described.
 In fact, I have been guilty of hosting a few too.
 It all sounds kind of silly but back then it wasn't.
 It was exciting and fun and we loved it.
 We were proud of our crustless sandwiches and our attempts to surprise the bride.
-We enjoyed watching the shocked faces of older relatives as we read the imaginary honeymoon conversation.
+We kind of hoped to catch her not looking her best to prove that she was well and truly surprised.
+We enjoyed watching the shocked faces of older relatives as we read the imaginary honeymoon conversation and hoped the comments would be lurid if taken the 'wrong' way.

-The showers I've attend this summer were equally fun and oh so modern.
-One hostess grilled sausages, hamburgers and chicken burgers served with an array of salads and a little chocolate cake surrounded by tasty brownies, nanaimo bars and other such goodies.
-I didn't go hungry.
-We sat outside eating, drinking and visiting with family and friends.
+The showers I attended this summer were equally fun and oh so modern.
+The first shower was held outside and the hostess grilled sausages, hamburgers and chicken burgers that were served with an array of fresh salads.
+A little chocolate cake surrounded by tasty brownies, Nanaimo bars and other such goodies was laid out as dessert.
+No one went hungry.
+There were a few games but for the most part it was a group of friends and family getting together to honour the bride to be.
 The bride was dressed appropriately because she knew about the shower.
-The gift assortment was mind boggling.
-A few tea towels, to be sure, along with beautiful glasses, a vase, an electric fan, two Adirondack chairs, champagne in a silver bucket, and on and on.
+The gift assortment, if you compared it with the gifts of the 60s/70s was nothing short of mind boggling.
+A few tea towels, to be sure, along with beautiful sets of glasses, a vase, an electric fan, two Adirondack chairs, champagne in a silver bucket, and on and on.
 Beautiful, well thought out gifts; even some clothing to take on her honeymoon.

 The best gift, in my humble opinion, was a beautiful and very sexy white nightie, a gift from the bride's 85 year old Grandmother.
 No one blushed.
 How times have changed.

-Then there was the “Tacky Theme” shower, the bride's second marriage.
-We guests dressed up in our most tacky outfits possible, a Vegas-style fake palm tree decorated the bride's chair and the wine flowed.
-The assortment of food was restaurant worthy.
-Her gifts were of the joke and tacky variety, a baseball cap that read Porn Star, an old LP entitled “Music to Keep Your Man Happy” and the like.
+her gifts was a baseball cap that read Porn Star, a vintage LP entitled “Music to Keep Your Man Happy” and various other trinkets, some battery operated.
 Her main gift, a Keurig coffee maker complete with a selection of coffee, was presented to her from the group.

-One thing hasn't changed, though.
-The hat.
-That's right, The Hat.
-The pie plate with bows taped to it so that a silly picture of the bride can be taken.
-Both brides were obligated to continue this tradition.
-As they should.
+Yes, it's true.
+The format of showers has changed over the years.
+The overall good feeling of friends getting together to honour the bride, share some food and laughs hasn't changed.
+Another thing that hasn't changed: The Hat.
+That's right, The hat made from a pie plate with the ribbons and bows from her gifts taped to it so that pictures of the bride wearing it can be taken.
+At both showers I attended this summer the bride was obligated to continue this tradition.
+And I believe that's how it should be.
 We have all worn that pie plate hat and it's only fair.
 Some traditions are just too grotesque and heart-warming to give up.

 Wednesday, August 10, 2011